nabilridhwan/AutomatedTwitterBot/README.md

 3. Edit away in main.py in the main function!
 (Seperate docs will be written for this!)

 # TwitterBot class
-- push_string
+- text(self, input_push_string)
-    - Returns a string that you inputted as argument
+    - Returns a string that you inputted as argument.
-- random_yes_no
+- random_yes_no(self)
-    - Returns a "Yes" or "No" by random
+    - Returns a "Yes" or "No" randomly.
-- destroy_all_beta_tweets
+- destroy_all_beta_tweets(self)
-    - Removes all tweets
+    - Removes 200 tweets (maxium) at a time - will remove limitation in the futute.